blacklightpy/vaultofknowledge/🗃️ Unorganized/General Notes/Memes of Religions.md

 e.g. "Digital Perspective of Indians who follow the Vedas" and "The Perspective of Seeking Connection with Nature according to Indians who follow the Vedas"

+- Better Ways
+	- New Form: "The Perspective that the Summary of the Vedas posits a Difference and Non-Difference"
+	- Old Form: "The Perspective of following the Summary of Vedas that posits a Difference and Non-Difference according to Indians who follow the Vedas"

 (It's called "Indians who" rather than those "who" because I'm sticking to a literal translation rather than an ideological one).
 ## How The Westerners Probably Defined
 - Westerners: "These are "Indian Beliefs""